benjspitler/benjspitler.github.io/EDPI.md

 <img src="images/EDPI-data-screenshot.png?raw=true"/>

 This was sufficient for the data's first incarnation.
 Through pivot tables and relatively simple Excel functions, we were able to extract statistical observations about Egypt's application of the death penalty.
-This included novel observations related to geographic distribution of death sentences, mass trials as tools of political repression, and the especially distrubing trend of children being sentenced to death in Egyptian courts.
+This included novel observations related to geographic distribution of death sentences, mass trials as tools of political repression, and the especially disturbing trend of children being sentenced to death in Egyptian courts.

-The second incarnation of the data is more sophisticated.
-The data is now stored in a .csv file, which looks like this:
+Later in the life of the project, the data was reformulated into a .csv file, which looks like this:

 <img src="images/EDPI-csv-screenshot.png?raw=true"/>